datarichard/shit-happens-index/README.md

 Shandiz, Tohidinik, & Khajavi, 2019; Kessler, 1997; Slopen, Williams,
 Fitzmaurice, & Gilman, 2011).
-Today, clinicians and epidemiologists often assesses the impact of life-events through summed checklists that treat events as equal (Dohrenwend, 2006; Gray, Litz, Hsu, & Lombardo, 2004; Wethington, Brown, & Kessler, 1997).
+Today, clinicians and epidemiologists often assesses the impact of life-events through summed checklists that treat events as equal (B. P. Dohrenwend, 2006; Gray, Litz, Hsu, & Lombardo, 2004; Wethington, Brown, & Kessler, 1997).
 For example, the Life Events Checklist (LEC) (Gray et al., 2004) is a checklist of events which are associated with the aetiology of PTSD; responders must indicate the degree of exposure (e.g., directly experienced vs witnessed vs heard about), but the LEC does not distinguish the amount of distress from the event itself.
 A key feature of such checklists is that all life events are treated as equivalent, along with the implicit assumption that different life events have equivalent impacts on distress.

 The original instrument to measure life events was Holmes and Rahe’s Social Readjustment Rating Scale (SRRS) (Holmes & Rahe, 1967), and this